 Think back to why you decided to be a freelancer.
 If your reason was freedom “just because” or “for the money,” then you may want to reconsider.
 If you want to continue in ArchViz, it’s essential to note that success is an evolutionary process.
 There are too many people out there doing it for a quick buck, and it’s dragging the rest of us down.
 Meanwhile, the most successful freelance artists out in the field today had years of working in studios under their belt.
 Don’t expect to make it with two years of experience in Blender.
 The best time to freelance isn’t because the “gig economy is growing” or because some high-stature magazine article told you so.
 For Fabio, your chances of making it in the industry are highest when you know how to emulate quality service, both in work and in handling clients.
 That could be years down the line.

 Yes, you may receive less pay, but you wouldn’t have to worry about client management.
 And let’s be real, there’s a reason why client handling is a job in and of itself.
-Additionally, you would likely learn how to manage clients better in a company whose services you admire.
+Additionally, you would likely learn how to grow up and manage clients better in a company whose services you admire.
 If you’re lucky, you may just get the clients themselves.